wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - A way of getting info about commands is: `help <command>` -
-- If you put any
+- If you put any character just after